 Author: Sahara Pynes, HR Solutions Group/Training Mavens

-This Supervisor Briefing examines the law and best practices regarding sexual harassment in the workplace, as follows:
+This Supervisor Briefing examines the law and best practices regarding bullying and harassment in the workplace, as follows:

 - Employer Liability

 Bullying occurs when a person uses strength or influence to intimidate another, typically to force a desired act or result.
 Workplace bullying is similar to schoolyard bullying, but must be handled within the confines the workplace.
 Bullying has no specific standard legal definition, nor is there specific federal legislation in the United States that prohibits workplace bullying.
 However, nearly half the states have introduced legislation called the "Healthy Workplace Bill," which would prohibit bullying, although such a bill has yet to become law in any state.

 Although bullying itself is not addressed by law, some types of behavior in the workplace (by supervisors or non-supervisors) could subject an employer to liability under other existing legal theories.
 The supervisor should become aware of these types of behavior.

 Bullying at work takes the form of actions that are:

 - Threatening, aggressive or intimidating;

 - Cruel or vindictive; or